As an international applicant, how did the application process go for you?

 The office is filled with expats as well as Finns.
 If you check on the internet, it says Finns are introverts.
 But you can’t stereotype.
 Sure, some of them are but basically they just mind their own business.
 If you ask, they will help, no matter who they are.

-“Everyone works together, making life better within and outside of work.
+“Everyone works together, making life better in and outside of our studio.
 You don’t feel like a foreigner.”

 What’s the work culture like?